hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-sys-languages json

-The function for obtaining the available languages for HestiaCP Output is always in the ISO language code
+This function for obtaining the available languages for HestiaCP Output is always in the ISO language code

 *******************************************************************